MikeTeddyOmondi/book-library-manager/README.md

 # Book Library Management System

 A complete book library management system with both REST API and CLI interface built with Express.js, Commander.js, and SQLite.
+This system provides complete CRUD operations for books and file upload capabilities using Minio with presigned URLs.

 ## Features